 Events, Talks and Visits

 We host a variety of events, talks and visits, including lectures on historical themes and records, introductory talks on family history, school workshops and visits by groups in further and higher education and evening classes in palaeography.
-The seminar facility at New Register House Dome can be booked for meetings and conferences.
+The Dome Seminar Facility in New Register House is used for meetings and conferences.

 Talks and visits